Address: Adelaide International Raceway, Port Wakefield Road, Virginia SA, Australia

 Circuit type: Permanent road and oval courses

-Adelaide International Raceway (AIR) is probably a case of 'what might used to be', at least in terms of road racing.
+Adelaide International Raceway (AIR) is probably a case of 'what might once have been', at least in terms of road racing.
 The oval course and road circuits have now ceased to hold races with drag racing and drifting now the order of the day.
 With the advent of the rather grander Bend Motorsports Park, continuing success of the Adelaide street circuit and the revival of Mallala, South Australia's road racing community has simply moved on.

 It seems a shame that a venue that once hosted the top series in the 1970s and 1980s should fall from grace, but as ever politics played their part.
 There's also a case to be made that AIR's central reason for being had simply been and gone.